dimastatz/cloud-profiler/docs/expert-system-for-profiler.md

 ### Objectives
-Here is the list of recommendation to improve logging performance.
+Here is the list of recommendations to improve logging performance.

 - Recommendation for logging in the Hot Path:
   - Change log filtering leaving only ERROR logs in the Hot Path.